General Requirements MS

 - Exception: For core courses not offered every year, such as 510 and 511, terminal MS students (i.e., MS students who do not continue to the PhD program) must earn a B– or higher in at least one of the two courses.
 This exception does not apply to PhD students or MS students continuing to the PhD program.

-- Timing of Core Courses: Students should complete the core requirements as early in their program as possible by completing at least one core course per semester until satisfying the requirements.
+- Timing of Core Courses: Students should complete the core requirements as early in their program as possible by completing at least one core course per semester until satisfying the requirements unless an exception is approved in advance by the student’s advisor.

 - Non-core courses may be completed at any time prior to graduation.